GoLu-Jii/CODE_Sherpa/README.md

 ---

-## The Solution: CODE-Sherpa Platform
+## The Vision: CODE-Sherpa Platform

-CODE-Sherpa is a **hosted, API-first code intelligence platform**.
+CODE-Sherpa is designed to be a **hosted, API-first code intelligence platform**.
 It produces a canonical code knowledge model that serves as the single source of truth for understanding a repository.

-### Core Engine (The Brain)
+### Core Engine (The Brain) - *Implemented*
 *   **Stateless Analysis Jobs:** fast, deterministic static analysis (AST-based).
 *   **Structured Outputs:** a verified JSON graph of the entire system.
 *   **Explainability Layer:** AI used strictly as a **narrator**, never as a source of truth.

+### Future Roadmap
+The following components are part of the long-term vision but are **not yet implemented**:

-### Primary Interface: The Web Platform
+#### Primary Interface: The Web Platform
 A collaborative, editor-agnostic space for team understanding.
 *   **Upload & Analyze:** Drop a GitHub URL, get a system map.
 *   **Interactive System Map:** Visual, zoomable architecture diagrams.
 *   **Guided Learning Paths:** "Zero-to-Hero" tours for onboarding new engineers.
-*   **Change-Impact Exploration:** Visually trace how a PR affects the wider system.
+*   **Visual Dependency Exploration:** Visual discovery to reason about potential change impact.

-### Secondary Interfaces
+#### Secondary Interfaces
 *   **VS Code Extension:** A thin client for developers in the flow.
 *   **CLI:** For CI/CD pipelines and power users.
 *   **API:** For internal tools and agents to access our canonical knowledge model.